digitalyoshixi/zettelkasten/content/Geography/Cratonization.md

 tags:
   - geography
 ---
-The process by which continents grow
+The process by which continents grow.
+Its a collection of [[Craton]]